List of Battlestar Galactica (2004 TV series) characters: Felix Gaeta

-Felix Gaeta, portrayed by Alessandro Juliani, serves as tactical officer on the Battlestar Galactica during the destruction of the Twelve Colonies and the ship's subsequent escape from the Cylons.
+Felix Gaeta, portrayed by Alessandro Juliani, serves as tactical officer on the Battlestar Galactica during the destruction of the Twelve Colonies and the ship's escape from the Cylons.
 When the human survivors settle on New Caprica, Gaeta becomes Chief of Staff to new President Gaius Baltar.
-After Baltar submits to the occupation of invading Cylons, Gaeta is perceived as a Cylon collaborator, but he is actually functioning as a spy for the Resistance.
+After Baltar submits to the occupation of invading Cylons, Gaeta is perceived as a Cylon collaborator, but he is a spy for the Resistance.
 Gaeta is shown to be in a romantic gay relationship with Lieutenant Hoshi of the Pegasus in the web series Battlestar Galactica: The Face of the Enemy.
-After several Galactica crew members are revealed to be Cylons, and having been betrayed by a Number Eight Cylon copy he trusted, Gaeta joins Tom Zarek in a mutiny attempt against Adama's leadership.
-Their plan is folied, and Gaeta and Zarek are executed.
+After several Galactica crew members are revealed to be Cylons and having been betrayed by a Number Eight Cylon copy he trusted, Gaeta joins Tom Zarek in a mutiny attempt against Adama's leadership.
+Their plan is foiled, and Gaeta and Zarek are executed.

 Gaeta is depicted as bisexual.
 Co-executive producer Jane Espenson said that Gaeta is completely "out" to his crew, but explains that they would not have that concept, as it is not an issue in their world.
-She defines him as "someone entirely free of labels, who has probably had a number of relationships, mostly with males."
+She defines him as "someone free of labels, who has probably had a number of relationships, mostly with males."